SAP-samples/teched2025-XP261/exercises/ex0/README.md

 1. Search for the SAP Logon icon <img src="./images/S17.png" width=10% height=10%> on your desktop.

-2. Search for the connection to system **S4A**.
+2. Search for the connection **S4XP261** in the list.
 If you don't find it, create a new connection for it

 <img src="./images/S0-61.png" >